-Now that we know the base stats for Wyrdeer, there are some interesting things to note.
-Wyrdeer gets 105 Attack and 105 Special Attack when it evolves, making it a useful, if not threatening mixed attacker.
+When it comes to base stats, Wyrdeer has 105 Attack and 105 Special Attack when it evolves; this makes it a useful, if not threatening mixed attacker.
 Unfortunately, even being the leader of a Stantler herd, it actually loses speed, going from 85 to 65.
 It doesn’t get much of a boost over Stantler’s base 65 Physical and Special Defense stats, either.
 Wyrdeer has just 72 Defense and 75 Special Defense.
 The good news is that Stantler’s mediocre 73 base HP is improved upon, with Wyrdeer having a base 103 HP stat.

 Wyrdeer may also gain access to additional moves by level up, although Stantler already had a decent move pool.
 It could gain good type coverage with Electric and Grass-type special moves by TM, as well as Dazzling Gleam, Iron Tail, Earthquake, and Shadow Ball to provide its team with lots of different offensive options.
 Stantler could also learn Nasty Plot to greatly boost its Special Attack, Trick Room to help out slower teammates, Rain Dance to aid Rain teams, among other useful utility moves.